-The complaint must be addressed to the Disciplinary Panel of the FIE within 60 days following the incriminating acts or the date of their discovery.
-The complaint can be filed:

-- In writing, in which case the postmark of the envelope, the date of the email or the reception stamp of the fax establishes the time. - Via online form
+- (i) The written complaint, in one of the FIE working languages, must be addressed to the Head Office of the FIE within two (2) years following the incriminating acts or the date of their discovery.
+The complaint can be filed: - In writing, in which case the postmark of the envelope, the date of the email or the reception stamp of the fax establishes the time.

-The Complaint must include:
+The written Complaint must include:

-- the full name of the individual or entity, the nationality, address and title of the complainant(s); - the full name of the individual or entity, address and nationality of the person against whom the complaint is being made or the indication that their address is unknown; - a summary of the facts of the alleged harassment/abuse/neglect, the objectives of the complaint; and

-- the signature of the complainant.
+- the full name of the individual or entity, the nationality, address and title of the complainant(s); - the full name of the individual or entity, address and nationality of the person against whom the complaint is being made or the indication that their address is unknown; - a summary of the facts of the alleged harassment/abuse/neglect, the objectives of the complaint; and - the signature of the complainant; or - (ii) By using the FIE online complaint platform, in which case the complaint may either contain the same information as in the written complaint or may be anonymous in which case the name of the complainant should be eliminated. - no signature is required when using the online platform.